j-quadrifrons/archivecon.org/content/home/services/programming.md

 * We will require a technical check-in before your panel; please have the same equipment and tools you'll be using for your panel for this check!
 * All panels will have one moderator to monitor the chat as you are presenting
 * Multiple people may host the same panel
 * Unsure if your topic fits with the themes of the convention?
-Contact us through our email, Twitter, or Tumblr, and we can work with you to see if it does!
+Contact us through our email, Bluesky, or Tumblr, and we can work with you to see if it does!

 ### Games, Activities, and Workshops